torvalds/linux/Documentation/gpu/drm-uapi.rst

 and flexible, and therefore it is almost always impossible to precisely define them for every possible corner case.
-This in turn makes it really practically infeasible to differentiate between behaviour that's required by userspace, and which must not be changed to avoid regressions, and behaviour which is only an accidental artifact of the current implementation.
+This in turn makes it really practically infeasible to differentiate between behaviour that's required by userspace, and which must yest be changed to avoid regressions, and behaviour which is only an accidental artifact of the current implementation.

 Without access to the full source code of all userspace users that means it